Hot Spring Highlife and Highlife NXT Hot Tub Quick Start Guide

-Weekly: If using Chlorine as your sanitizer, add 1-2 tablespoons weekly while running a “clean cycle”.
+Weekly: You may want to add 1-2 tablespoons weekly of a granular di-chlor while running a “clean cycle” during periods of frequent and excessive use.
 Test your water for pH and Alkaline levels and adjust if needed.

 Drain and refill your spa as needed.
-For most customers, this is once every four months.
+For most customers, this is once every four to six months.

 ***IF YOU HAVE AN OZONATOR installed on your spa, it is not unusual for your “FCL” or Free Chlorine levels to read at “0” on your test strip.
 This is normal and do not be alarmed.
 Ozone system effectively burn out the remaining free chlorine, so you will be left with clean, fresh water (and none of the heavy chlorine smells that you normally see in spas with no ozone system).